dimitri-bourreau/good-dev-dev-good/README.md

 ## This repository

-I am a developer since two years.
+I am a developer since 2019, August.

 Some more junior developers often come to me asking for guidance or help.